jk-me/my-watchlist/README.md

 Run 'bundle install' and then 'shotgun' in your terminal.
 A local server will be set up.

+Navigate to the ip address shown in your browser.

 ## Usage

 Create lists of movies and shows, with notes on current episode, release year and where to watch.